Zedd: 2017–2023: Collaborations and singles

-In 2017, he organized a benefit concert for the American Civil Liberties Union, prompted in response to US President Donald Trump's executive order to "suspended all refugee admissions for 120 days and blocked citizens of seven Muslim-majority countries, refugees or otherwise".
-The line-up included Daya, Halsey, Macklemore, Tinashe and Skrillex.
-On 23 February 2017, Zedd released his collaboration along with Alessia Cara, "Stay" which debuted at number 28 on the Billboard Hot 100 and 33 on the UK Singles Chart.
-On 6 July 2017, Zedd released his single with Liam Payne, "Get Low".
+In 2017, Zedd organized "Welcome!", a benefit concert for the American Civil Liberties Union (ACLU), prompted in response to US President Donald Trump's executive order suspending refugee admissions and blocking citizens of seven Muslim-majority countries.
+The lineup featured Daya, Halsey, Macklemore, Tinashe, and Skrillex.
+That same year, Zedd released "Stay" with Alessia Cara, which debuted at number 28 on the Billboard Hot 100 and number 33 on the UK Singles Chart.
+On 6 July 2017, he released the single "Get Low" with Liam Payne.

-On 23 January 2018, Zedd released his single with Maren Morris and Grey, "The Middle", which rose to No. 1 on the Billboard Pop Songs radio chart and peaked at No. 5 spot on the Billboard Hot 100.
-In March 2018, Billboard named Zedd as number seven on their 2018 ranking of dance musicians titled Billboard Dance 100.

-Zedd was tapped by National Geographic to make a song inspired by the documentary series One Strange Rock and released a video to the song, also titled "One Strange Rock" on his YouTube channel on 9 April 2018.
-On 17 July 2018, Zedd released his single with Elley Duhé, "Happy Now".
-The accompanying music video was later released 23 August 2018.
+In January 2018, Zedd released "The Middle" with Maren Morris and Grey, which rose to number one on the Billboard Pop Songs radio chart and peaked at number five on the Billboard Hot 100.
+This success earned him a number seven ranking on Billboards 2018 Billboard Dance 100 ranking of dance musicians.
+He was subsequently tapped by National Geographic to compose a song inspired by the documentary series One Strange Rock, releasing an accompanying video on his YouTube channel on 9 April 2018.
+On 17 July 2018, Zedd released "Happy Now" with Elley Duhé, with its accompanying music video debuting on 23 August 2018.

-On 27 September 2018, Zedd released his remix of the Shawn Mendes single "Lost in Japan".
-This single quickly rose onto the Top 40 charts and was the first collaboration between the two artists.
-They performed this song at the 2018 American Music Awards on 10 October 2018 and then performed it again at the Victoria's Secret Fashion Show on 8 November 2018.
-The accompanying music video was released following both performances on 9 November 2018.

-On 14 February 2019, Zedd released his collaboration with Katy Perry, "365", along with the song's music video.

-Zedd performed at Coachella on the main stage 21 April 2019, bringing out Katy Perry, Alessia Cara, and Maren Morris.
-On 1 May 2019, Zedd announced the Orbit Tour, which kicks off in the fall of 2019.
-He will tour along with duo NOTD and Jax Jones.

-On 31 May 2019, Katy Perry released her single "Never Really Over" in which Zedd is a producer and a songwriter on the track.
-The song debuted at number 15 on the US Billboard Hot 100.

-On 27 September 2019, Zedd released the single "Good Thing" with Kehlani.
+On 27 September 2018, Zedd released his remix of the Shawn Mendes single "Lost in Japan", which served as the first collaboration between the two artists and quickly rose onto the Top 40 charts.
+They performed the track live at the 2018 American Music Awards on 10 October 2018 and again at the Victoria's Secret Fashion Show on 8 November 2018, with the music video released the following day on 9 November.
+Zedd then collaborated with Katy Perry on the single "365", released on 14 February 2019 along with its music video.
+During his main stage set at Coachella on 21 April 2019, Zedd brought out Perry, Alessia Cara, and Maren Morris as guests.
+On 1 May 2019, he announced the fall Orbit Tour alongside support acts NOTD and Jax Jones.
+Zedd also co-wrote and produced Perry's single "Never Really Over", released on 31 May 2019, which debuted at number 15 on the US Billboard Hot 100.
+Later that year, on 27 September 2019, Zedd released the single "Good Thing" with Kehlani.